 - Product shipments are commingled for energy-efficient shipping.

 Headwaters’ business units are committed to reducing their impact on the environment.
-Air emissions from all Headwaters’ locations are low enough to qualify for state air operating permits, except for one site which is required to have a Title V permit due to its collocation with a power plant.
+Air emissions from all of Headwaters’ locations are low enough to qualify for state air operating permits, except for one site which is required to have a Title V permit due to its collocation with a power plant.
 Even though Headwaters’ sites already have low emission levels, the business units continue to explore and implement ways to reduce emissions.

 Emission reduction projects that have been implemented